sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 5. Change permissions of the file `chmod 600 ~/.ssh/config`
 6. Try `ssh apocrita`

-Another example, using apocrita as a proxy to connect to SM11.
+Another example, using apocrita (our newly created shortcut to frontend1) as a proxy to connect to SM11.
 This way all you need to connect to SM11 is `ssh sm11`.
 ```
 Host sm11
 	Hostname sm11